schrotie/shadow-query/demo/helloWorld/README.md

 ```js
 this.innerHTML = 'Hello world!';
 ```
 The result is the same!
 Well, superficially it is.
 When you do this `attachShadow` thingy, you create shadow DOM. `attachShadow` appends a `shadowRoot` element to your element.
 A `shadowRoot` is a "document fragment".

+Your `shadowRoot` is your own private Vegas, do whatever you like without fear of breaking other stuff in the HTML page.
+What happens in `shadowRoot` stays in `shadowRoot`.

-Whatever happens in the parent document - or parent document fragment if your element is part of another shadowRoot! - does not happen to your shadow DOM.
+Vice versa whatever happens in the parent document - or parent document fragment if your element is part of another shadowRoot! - does not happen to your shadow DOM.
 CSS selectors don't select your stuff, code traversing the parent DOM won't come across your shadow DOM and so on.
-Vice versa the CSS in your shadow DOM does not leak out of your document fragment - you create your own private world inside your `shadowRoot`!
+Just as the CSS in your shadow DOM does not leak out of your document fragment.

-Let's try this.
+Let's try this!
 You removed `attachShadow` for the vanilla element above.
 Now replace
 ```js
 this.innerHTML = 'Hello world!';
 ```